maidsafe/Whitepapers/Project-Safe.md

 A user’s initial allowance will be granted by setting used_space to negative claimed available_space.
 If any cheating is detected, the used_space will be changed to reflect that.

-This will also cover for situations when a user’s P.O.R drops low by allowing the user to mutate his free allowance data.
+This will also cover for situations when a user’s P.O.R drops by allowing the user to mutate his free allowance data.

 * P.O.R is transferable among users